-Market risk is the risk of revaluation of any financial instrument as a consequence of changes in market prices or rates, and can be quantified as the potential change in the value of the banking book, as a result of changes in the financial environment between now and a future point in time.
-The Board determines market risk limits.
-These limits are reviewed at least annually, depending on market events.
+Market risk is the risk of revaluation of any financial instrument as a consequence of changes in market prices or rates, and can be quantified as the potential change in the value of the banking book as a result of changes in the financial environment between now and a future point in time.
+The Board determines market risk limits, which are reviewed at least annually, or more often, depending on prevailing market conditions.

-The Bank does not currently take proprietary trading positions and therefore has minimal exposure to market risk.
-Should the Bank consider entering into a proprietary trading position, the Trading Committee and RMC will have to evaluate and approve entering into such positions.
-The Trading Committee will ensure that the Bank is prudently positioned, taking into account agreed limits, policies, prevailing markets, available liquidity, and the relationship between risk and reward, primarily to the financial risks of changes in foreign currency exchange rates and interest rates.
+The Bank does not currently take proprietary trading positions and, therefore, has minimal exposure to market risk.
+Should the Bank consider entering into a proprietary trading position, the Trading Committee and RMC will have to evaluate and approve entering into such a position.
+The Trading Committee will ensure that the Bank is sensibly positioned, taking into account agreed limits, policies, prevailing market conditions, available liquidity, and the risk-reward trade-off, mainly in respect of changes in foreign currency exchange rates and interest rates.